Health

 Where can I find a contractor?

-Many people choose to hire a contractor to mitigate their home for radon.
+It is strongly recommended that homeowners hire a licensed contractor to mitigate their home for radon.
 The Colorado Department of Regulatory Agencies (DORA) certifies radon mitigation professionals.
 Check to see if your selected contractor is licensed by DORA.

 4. What if I need financial assistance for radon mitigation?